Braniff International Airways: Braniff Airways, Incorporated

-Braniff pilots outside a "B-Liner" Lockheed Model 10 Electra, Houston Municipal Airport, 1940.
-In the background is a Lockheed Model 12 Electra Junior.
+Braniff pilots outside a "B-Liner" Lockheed Model 10 Electra, Houston Municipal Airport, 1940: In the background is a Lockheed Model 12 Electra Junior.

 In the fall of 1930, Tom and Paul Braniff once again founded a new airline called Braniff Airways, Incorporated, which was organized on November 3, 1930, and began service on November 13, 1930, between Oklahoma City and Tulsa and Oklahoma City and Wichita Falls Texas.
-Braniff Airways purchased two six-passenger 450 horsepower Lockheed L-5 Vega single-engine aircraft capable of cruising at speeds of 150 miles-per-hour.
-Braniff's advertising touted the new carrier as The World's Fastest Airline.
+Braniff Airways purchased two six-passenger, 450-horsepower Lockheed L-5 Vega single-engined aircraft capable of cruising at speeds of 150 miles per hour.
+Braniff's advertising touted the new carrier as the World's Fastest Airline.

 Braniff quickly expanded its route system to include Kansas City Fairfax Airport on December 5, 1930.
 The new service operated nonstop between Kansas City and Tulsa and additional new cities were added in early 1931.
 By the end of 1930, the airline had added new service to its route map and employed six people and the new service between Tulsa and Kansas City had increased system route mileage to 241 miles.
 On February 25, 1931, Braniff welcomed in the new year by adding Chicago Midway Airport to its route map.
-The new service operated nonstop between Kansas City and the Windy City, once each day.
-The flight originated at Wichita Falls and continued to Midway Airport with intermediate stops at Oklahoma City, Tulsa and Kansas City.
+The new service operated nonstop between Kansas City and Chicago once each day.
+The flight originated at Wichita Falls and continued to Midway Airport with intermediate stops at Oklahoma City, Tulsa, and Kansas City.

 The summer of 1931 welcomed St Louis to the Braniff system on June 15, with nonstop service offered between St Louis and both Chicago and Tulsa.
 Additional Lockheed Vegas were added to the fleet during 1931 and 1932.

-Braniff's First Airmail Route
+Braniff's first airmail route

 The fledgling airline shut down to reorganize in March 1933, with the company airborne again in less than a year.
-Paul Braniff, travelled to Washington, D.C., to petition for a Chicago-Dallas airmail route.
-The United States Postal Service granted Braniff their first airmail route soon after and the new route was inaugurated in May 1934, which effectively saved the company from failure.
+Paul Braniff, travelled to Washington, DC, to petition for a Chicago-Dallas airmail route.
+The United States Postal Service granted Braniff their first airmail route soon after, and the new route was inaugurated in May 1934, which effectively saved the company from failure.
 In early 1935, Braniff became the first airline to fly from Chicago to the U.S.–Mexico border.
-In August 1935, Paul Braniff left to pursue other opportunities and Charles Edmund Beard placed in charge of daily operations.
+In August 1935, Paul Braniff left to pursue other opportunities and Charles Edmund Beard was placed in charge of daily operations.
 In 1954, Beard was appointed president and CEO of Braniff with Fred Jones of Oklahoma City becoming chairman of the board.

 Midwestern expansion

 On December 28, 1934, Braniff purchased Dallas-based Long and Harman Air Lines, that operated passenger and mail routes from Amarillo to Brownsville and Galveston.
-Braniff Airways, merged with the company on December 28, 1934, and began operating Long and Harman's routes on January 1, 1935, which took the airline from Chicago to Brownsville, Texas, and as far west as Amarillo, Texas.
+Braniff Airways merged with the company on December 28, 1934, and began operating Long and Harman's routes on January 1, 1935, which took the airline from Chicago to Brownsville, Texas, and as far west as Amarillo, Texas.